 Driving innovation, revolutionising healthcare

-This is our opportunity to drive medical innovation and position Victoria as a global leader in the fast growth industry of biomedical engineering.
+This is our opportunity to drive medical innovation and position Victoria as a world-class destination for healthcare innovation.

 Internationally significant medical research developments within Victoria involving the ACMD partners have included bringing together medicine, medical research, bioengineering and engineering to develop the cochlear implant and the bionic eye.
 While in the past these developments have been based on ad hoc arrangements and relationships, they are examples of the significant benefits that a cross-disciplinary approach can achieve.

 The ACMD aims to alleviate the effects of chronic disease and provide Australians with an improved quality of life through the development of clinical bionic devices.
-By impacting on chronic disease, it is anticipated that the working life of someone suffering from a chronic disease such as diabetes could be extended by at least five years.
-The number of clinical bionic devices developed and implemented will be greatly enhanced hrough this initiative, providing Victorians with a better quality of life.
+In some instances, it is anticipated that the working life of someone suffering from a chronic disease such as diabetes, could be extended by at least five years.
+The number of clinical bionic devices developed and implemented will be greatly enhanced through ACMD initiatives, providing Victorians with a better quality of life.

 Teams of leading experts will work together at the ACMD, building upon the life‑changing research that is already underway in the field of biomedical engineering.

 Treat Diabetes without insulin injections - St. Vincent’s Institute has pioneered islet transplantation in Australia, giving people with unstable type 1 diabetes the prospect of a future without insulin injections.

 Control epilepsy - In collaboration with the Bionics Institute, St Vincent’s Hospital neurology team has developed a world-first brain implant dubbed Fitbit for the brain' which is able give epileptic seizure forecasts.
 It has taken four years for the team of 100 neurologists, engineers, neurosurgeons and neuroscientists to create the device.